kecnry/distl/docs/examples/collections.md

 Additionally, we can access [pdf](../api/DistributionCollection.pdf.md), [logpdf](../api/DistributionCollection.logpdf.md), [cdf](../api/DistributionCollection.cdf.md), and [logcdf](../api/DistributionCollection.logcdf.md).
 These all take a single argument which must be a list/tuple/array with the same length as the number of distributions.

-In the case of univariate distributions, pdf and cdf will be simply the product of the values from the children distributions, and logpdf and logcdf the sums.
-However, this is where subtle complications come into place with [Composite](../api/Composite.md) and Multivariate distributions, which we'll see in the next few sections.

 ```python
 dc.pdf([10, 5])